Techtonica/curriculum/_projects/recipe-page/phase-1-html-prompt.md

 #### Part 2 - Code the basic HTML structure

-Using the [HTML lesson slides](https://docs.google.com/presentation/d/1sqmplQtQw0KfC64VGL8Ur8NWOtyeUvSVYN407lJvjzY/edit?usp=sharing) or another online resource, code only the most essential elements of all HTML pages (the basic structure).
+Using the [HTML lesson slides](https://docs.google.com/presentation/d/1sqmplQtQw0KfC64VGL8Ur8NWOtyeUvSVYN407lJvjzY/edit?usp=sharing) or another online resource, code only the most essential elements for an HTML page (the basic structure).
 Create a reasonable title given the recipe you are going to showcase.
 Do not include any code within the `<body>` tags yet.

 > **PAUSE.** Obtain a code review from Techtonica staff.

+Once your code is approved by Techtonica staff, navigate to the `techtonica-projects` directory and run `git status`.
+You should see changes that need to be added and committed.
+Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Code basic HTML structure."

+You can continue working on the `index.html` file even though your current working directory is the `techtonica-projects` folder.
+Since `techtonica-projects` is a git repo, and the `recipe-page` directory is inside of it, any changes you make to files inside `recipe-page` will be recognized by git.
+In other words, you don't have to navigate back and forth between the `recipe-page` directory and the `techtonica-projects` directory every time you want to add and commit changes using git.
+Nice, right?

 #### Part 3 - Add the title of the recipe to the body